pritykin/academic-kickstart/content/home/projects.md

 We develop computational methods for design and analysis of high-throughput functional genomic assays and perturbations, with a focus on multi-modal single-cell technologies.
 We apply these methods to study regulatory genomics of cell function and cell-cell interactions *in vivo* in close collaboration with experimental biologists, with a focus on immunology and cancer.

+Examples of our past and ongoing work are below.

 <br/>